 Face-framing lowlights for older women can change your look for the better!
 Adding some depth to your color can make you look and feel half your age.
 These different hues will also add texture and volume to your hair.
 It’s a definite win-win situation!

-Get a seriously multi-dimensional look when you get into the trend that shows off near-black lowlights.
+Get a seriously multi-dimensional look when you see the trend that shows off near-black lowlights.

 Revamp your light hair with lowlights that have tones darker than your natural one for a really interesting and textured look.